 Members of the public and the press are both entitled and welcome to attend all parish council meetings.
 These are held on the second Wednesday of each month in the Oasis Childcare Centre and are advertised in advance on notice boards around the parish and on this website.

 The first 15 minutes of every meeting is designated as a ‘Public Participation Period’ during which members of the public are able to ask questions or raise concerns about any item on the agenda (or, indeed, any other matter within the Council’s competence).

-If you have any comments or suggestions to make and would like to contact myself, any other member of the Council or the Clerk please do so by emailing the Parish Clerk at firstname.lastname@example.org
+If you have any comments or suggestions to make and would like to contact the Council, you can do so by emailing the Parish Clerk at firstname.lastname@example.org